vsupapo/BookNook/README.md

 ## BookNook Features
 BookNook lets you:

-* Create a book entry
+- Create a book entry
-* Delete a book entry
+- Delete a book entry
-* Update a book entry
+- Update a book entry
-* Search for books by category
+- Search for books by category
-* Search for books by keyword
+- Search for books by keyword
-* Search for books by ascending or descending price
+- Search for books by ascending or descending price
-* Browse books on The New York Times Best Sellers lists
+- Browse books on The New York Times Best Sellers lists
+- Save books to personal book lists

 Book entries include details such as:
 | Field         | Description                                                                       |